Ed Mirvish Theatre: 2020s

 On February 11, 2020, the Canadian premiere of the popular Lin-Manuel Miranda musical Hamilton opened at the Ed Mirvish Theatre.
 However, the show's run was abruptly ended on March 14, 2020, when theatres were closed because of the COVID-19 pandemic.

 In September 2021, Mirvish Productions renewed a sponsorship agreement with CAA South Central Ontario for the CAA Theatre.
-The sponsorship included naming rights to the Mirvish Theatre, renaming it the CAA Ed Mirvish Theatre.
+The sponsorship included naming rights to the Ed Mirvish Theatre, renaming it the CAA Ed Mirvish Theatre.
 The agreement also allowed for CAA-branded lounges at Mirvish's properties, as well as promotions for CAA members.
-Theatre critic J. Kelly Nestruck criticized the agreement in a Globe and Mail editorial, citing the possibility of confusion between the venues due to their shared naming rights.
+Theatre critic J. Kelly Nestruck criticized the agreement for resulting in two similarly-named venues with a likelihood of confusion, arguing the new name had made Toronto "the most confusing theatre city in Canada".

-On May 31, 2022, the CAA Ed Mirvish Theatre re-opened with the Canadian production of Harry Potter and the Cursed Child.
+On May 31, 2022, the Ed Mirvish Theatre re-opened with the Canadian production of Harry Potter and the Cursed Child.
 The theatre underwent an estimated $5 million renovation to transform it into an intimate theatre for the open-ended run of the play.
 The renovations included new faux walls, seating, repainted walls and added decor to create an immersive theatrical environment.
 The renovation project was led by Toronto-based architect Athos Zaghi.